chkilel/Apprendre-le-HTML/slides.md

 <div class="p-4 mt-7">

-<p class="bg-indigo-50">Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,</p>
-<p class="bg-indigo-50">Les navigateurs ajoutent automatiquement un espace blanc (une marge) avant et après un paragraphe.</p>
+<p class="bg-indigo-50">aaaaaaaLorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,</p><p class="bg-indigo-50">Les navigateurs ajoutent automatiquement un espace blanc (une marge) avant et après un paragraphe.</p>
 <p class="bg-indigo-50">Contrary to popular belief, Lorem Ipsum is not simply random text.
 It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
 Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur</p>

 </div>

 ---